 November 23rd, 2021

 The goal of a clinical trial is to obtain a picture of the benefits and risks of a medical product in the population that will use it.
-For accuracy, these data should come from a sample that represents the full spectrum of future patients.
+For accuracy, data should come from a sample that represents the full spectrum of future patients.
 However, as we take a closer look at recruitment and enrollment numbers, it becomes apparent that this isn’t always the case.
 A OneStudyTeam analysis of de-identified aggregate patient data found that Black clinical trial candidates are significantly less likely to proceed from pre-screening to in-screening and enrollment than white candidates.
 Data insights like these are the first step in identifying the source and magnitude of disparities in representation, but where can we take action to solve the problem?

 Groups ranging from the U.S. FDA and biopharma sponsors to non-profit organizations and patient advocacy groups are weighing in to address this need.
-All of these stakeholders have a role to play, but to engage underserved populations in the near future we also need the support of clinical trial site staff—the “boots on the ground” that manage everyday study logistics.
+All of these stakeholders have a role to play, but to engage underserved populations in the near future we also need the support of clinical trial site staff —the “boots on the ground” that manage everyday study logistics.

 Why?
 Many biopharma sponsors are now prioritizing diversity in trial enrollment and designing protocols accordingly.
 But site staff remain the crucial link between sponsors and the public recruiting pool.
 They’re uniquely positioned to identify issues and factors in real-time that may inadvertently push potential participants out of the recruitment funnel.
 This creates a valuable feedback loop for sponsors to review their recruitment tactics, protocol details, and inclusion/exclusion criteria.

-Track early and often
+Track patient recruitment data early and often

 Every clinical trial has a clear plan for data collection from enrolled participants.
 However, too few analyze the demographics of candidates who are recruited, but who fail to enroll.
 This information provides valuable clues that can further diversity (and patient experience) in clinical research.